 Harold Giliard Sungusia is a practising advocate of the High Court of Tanzania, Commissioner for Oaths and Notary Public.
 He has 20+ years’ professional experience, having worked with the Government of Tanzania as a Public Prosecutor, City Solicitor and Legal Officer, and with the Legal and Human Rights Centre of Tanzania as Director of Advocacy and Law Reforms.
 Currently, he is Country Director, Consultant and Researcher at Sung Consultants.
 He is a lecturer at the Law School of Tanzania and Resident Associate: Trainer and Researcher/Consultant at MS TCDC, a social justice training institution for East Africa.
 He is Vice Chair of the Board of Action Aid Tanzania; a member of the Governing Council of Tanganyika Law Society; and Board Member of various East African legal and human rights organisations.
 He holds Master of Laws (LLM) in International Law and Law of International Organizations with specialization in Human Rights from the University of Groningen, Netherlands; a Post-Graduate Diploma in Law and Bachelor of Laws (Hons) (LLB) from the University of Dar es Salaam.
 He has been awarded several international scholarships and in 2019 facilitated the Tanzania Criminal Justice Transformation Programme which was supported by the British High Commission under KPMG.

-Kathryn is a Lecturer in Adult Nursing at the University of Leeds.
+Kathryn is a Senior Lecturer in Nursing at Leeds Beckett University.
 As a Registered Nurse, Health Visitor, and Queen’s Nurse, Kathryn has a wide and varied clinical background and is drawing on her clinical practice experience in prison nursing to focus her PhD studies on the unique health needs of the older prison population.
 Kathryn was part of the 2019 advisory group, contributing towards the development of the PRI guidelines ‘Women in prison: mental health and well-being – a guide for staff’ (2020) and was a guest of Penal Reform International at the launch of the Global Prison Trends publication in 2019, where she spoke to delegates about the challenges of supporting and maintaining the health of people in prison, advocating that ‘no one should leave prison in worse health than when they entered’.